-- Cash balances are appropriate to fund monthly budgeted Operations & Maintenance (O&M) with an average ratio of O&M cash to budget of 2.38x for water and 3.69x for sewer. - Variability in cash balances for April and May 2018 was due to settlement of interfund receivables/payables for FY 2017 that were on hold awaiting the approval of the Memorandum of Understanding Term Sheet and effect on final FY 2017 audited financial report completion.
-These transfers were completed by June 30, 2018. - Variability in cash balances July 2018 December 2018 is due to interfund receivables/payables that have not yet been settled.
+- Cash balances are appropriate to fund monthly budgeted Operations & Maintenance (0&M) with an average ratio of 0&M cash to budget of 2.37x for water and 3.82x for sewer. - Variability in cash balances for April and May 2018 was due to settlement of interfund receivables/payables for FY 2017 that were on hold awaiting the approval of the Memorandum of Understanding Term Sheet and effect on final FY 2017 audited financial report completion.
+These transfers were completed by June 30, 2018. - Variability in cash balances for FY2019 cash balances are due to timing differences related to interfund transfers settled in the following month.